Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra

 \subsection{Pipeline}

-Figure \ref{fig:pipeline} presents our pipeline for learning the latent representations, clustering them, and using them for source type identification and then explaining the results through mathematical relations between the latent representations and physical quantities.
-The pipeline is divided into 5 steps:
+Figure \ref{fig:pipeline} presents our pipeline for learning the latent representations, clustering them, using them for source type identification and finally explaining the results through mathematical relations between the latent representations and physical quantities.
+The pipeline is divided into 6 steps: